Test & Maintain

 Troubleshooting and Failure Analysis

 Comprehensive inspection profiles provide owners and operators with an unbiased insight into the condition of their asset; allowing them to focus remediation efforts where they are needed the most to ensure employee safety and control repair expenditures.

-Sentinel Corrosion Services has developed an advanced set of risk-based inspection protocols; each tailorable to meet the standards and criteria set forth by the client.
+Integrated Corrosion Companies has developed an advanced set of risk-based inspection protocols; each tailorable to meet the standards and criteria set forth by the client.

-- Each member of Sentinel’s offshore inspection team is a NACE-certified corrosion technician with many years of offshore experience.
+- Each member of ICC’s offshore inspection team is a NACE-certified corrosion technician with many years of offshore experience.

 - Each inspector is NACE CP level-2 certified, and has completed the NACE OCAT, PEC SafeGulf/Land and a multitude of industry or site specific training.